jgjin/not-quite-an-expert/content/posts/lunch_dinner_faces.md

 My dinner face searches for a private table indoors, strategically placing my stuff to take up a polite amount of space.

-My lunch face approaches the French cafe, tucking away the box o’ chicken into my backpack in exchange for my dinner mask.
+My lunch face approaches the French cafe, tucking away the box o' chicken into my backpack in exchange for my dinner mask.

 My dinner mask leaves the French cafe, slipping away so I can menace the public with my final pieces of leftover chicken.